MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 The PDOL data are embedded in a command and here are all data elements in one row: `a00000000000000010000000000000000978000000000009782303010038393031`.
 This string is 66 characters long, after conversion to a byte array the length is 33 byte - that is the sum of all tags requested by the card in step 4.

 Note: firing a Get Processing Option command increases the (card internal) **Application Transaction Counter** (ATC).
-This is non resetable counter that is 2 byte long, so the **maximum GPO commands are 65535 commands**.
+This is a non resetable counter that is 2 byte long, so the **maximum GPO commands are 65535 commands**.
 When the card reaches this value all further readings are blocked and the card gets
 **unusable or irrevocal destroyed**, so be vary careful when programming reader loops including this command.